nautiyaldeepak/demo/README.md

 ```
 Now, access the URL `http://127.0.0.1:8080` on your browser.
 Make sure it is `http` & not `https`, since there are no certificates.
 Use the URL to add/edit some content on the website (We're going to use this in Task 2).

+NOTE: When accessing the URL `http://127.0.0.1:8080`, there are some APIs which are not working.
+It'll give you `403 AccessDenied` error.
+This is an application level issue, therefore I haven't addressed them.
+When you're logging into the app make sure you use ADMIN_USER and not the other one.

 ## Task 2
 #### Database Migration
 There is a Sqlite database running on directory `/app/data/`.
 There is no Persistent Volume attached to the pod, the storage is ephemeral.
 So, basically here we need to migrate `/app/data/database.sqlite`.